The Rat Pack – Live From Las Vegas makes a long-awaited return this winter.

 If you wish you’d swung with the hardest partying pack in town, now’s your chance!

 Christmas with the Rat Pack tours the UK from 29 November to 9 December and returns to the Theatre Royal Haymarket from 13 December to 6 January.

 The Rat Pack Live From Las Vegas plays at the Theatre Royal Haymarket from 9 January to 3 February and tours the UK from 6 February to 9 June.

-Garrett is very much looking forward to being a part of the Rat Pack -Live From Las Vegas team and his ambition for the tour will be to take his audience with him on a journey of nostalgia for a bygone day.
+Garrett is very much looking forward to being a part of the Rat Pack team and his ambition for the tour will be to take his audience with him on a journey of nostalgia for a bygone day.

-Born and raised in Essex, Stephen trained at the Guildhall School of Music and Drama and has since enjoyed a diverse career in plays, musicals, films and on television from classics, through rare revivals to cutting-edge new work.
+Born and raised in Essex, Stephen trained at the Guildhall School of Music and Drama and has since enjoyed a diverse career in plays, musicals, films and on television with performances ranging from classics, to rare revivals and cutting-edge new work.

 In the West End, Stephen appeared in The Lady in the Van (dir: Nick Hytner) and he played another American icon, Bobby Kennedy, in Jackie at the Queen's Theatre.
 He was in Forty Years On at Chichester Festival Theatre and had principal roles at Watford Palace and Birmingham Rep amongst others and he was most recently seen at the Finborough Theatre in the acclaimed After October in which he played Brian Guest.